 4) Ota Benga, a Belgian Congo pygmy exhibited at the New York’s Bronx Zoo in 1906.

 5) Another picture of Ota Benga.
-He was cruelly labelled as the ‘missing link of evolution’.
+The Westerners cruelly labelled him as the ‘missing link of evolution’.

 6) Indian Chief Yellow Hair and his council exhibited at a human zoo at the 1904 St. Louis World’s Fair, Missouri.